bhauman/figwheel-main/docs/docs/extra_mains.md

 them.
 This makes them much lighter and simpler than running [background builds][background-builds].
 It also means they all share the same broadcast updates when a file changes.
-In other words when a source file changes the extra main apps all get the message, but the namespace is only reloaded when it's in the app's dependency tree.
+In other words when a source file changes all of the extra main apps get the change message, but the namespace is only reloaded when it is in the app's dependency tree.

-The best part of the extra mains feature is that Figwheel provides default web endpoints so you can easily load them without having to create a host page.
+The best part of the extra mains feature is that Figwheel provides default web endpoints and you can easily use them without having to create a host page.

 Let's look at an example of using an extra main, so that we have a